-ESL 228 - Beginning Writing (4 Units)
+ESL 228-Beginning Writing (4 units)

 Basic writing for beginners who have some background in English; emphasis on writing simple sentences and short paragraphs in simple present and past tense.
-Concurrent enrollment in ESL 222, 223, and 227 highly recommended.
-Prerequisite: ESL 218 or 218A with a grade of "C" or better, or satisfactory score on Placement Examination.
+Concurrent enrollment in ESL 222, ESL 223, and ESL 227 is highly recommended.
 Not open for credit to student with credit in ESL 218B.
+Prerequisite: ESL 218 or ESL 218A with a grade of "C" or better or satisfactory score on ESL placement exam.